How to Pack a Motorcycle for Touring

 On every bike there is a sticker put there by the manufacturer, to tell you how much weight it is designed to safely carry.
 GVWR, or Gross Vehicle Weight Rating is the total weight of the bike, passengers, fuel and luggage or anything else you can carry.
 You’ll be surprised at how low it is.

 How to Pack Clothes on Your Motorcycle

 Clothes are essential; but you need to get them as light & small as you can.

 We say, never go without rain gear.
 Being soaked is miserable and if it doesn’t rain you’re lucky, because it probably will.

 We travel the Western mountains, and summer thunderstorms are always a possibility.
 Then again, somewhere on that same trip it’s going to be 100 degrees and 30 degrees.

 We have: Rain gear, heated gear and cooling vests.
-We don’t take a trip without packing all of them.

 Our Warm & Safe heated jacket liners are not waterproof, but pretty close.
 Sometimes we leave the rain liners home and wear the heated ones in a downpour.
 We still pack rain-pant liners and glove covers.